Learn to Draw and Paint Logo

 Here are a few tips on how to exhibit your paintings, drawings, etc.

-Exhibiting Your Paintings "Offline"
+Exhibit Your Paintings "Offline"

 I think that it is a good idea to have your paintings shown with those of others; it gives you a fresh perspective on your work, because it is surprising how different your picture looks on a wall surrounded by paintings of other artists.